Published on

 The Citeo ReUseReUseThe repeated use of a product or component for its intended purpose without significant modification. project is an ambitious initiative bringing reusable packaging to a large scale within the retail sector across four major regions in France: Brittany, Normandy, Pays de la Loire, and Hauts-de-France, collectively reaching over 16 million people.
 This project allows shoppers to purchase certain products in reusable packaging and then return the containers in-store via collection machines, facilitated by a user-friendly deposit-return system.

-The project involves over 400 stores, more than 50 brands, and aims to roll out millions of standardized containers by the end of 2026 and beyond as it develops in the remaining part of France.
+The project so far involves over 360 stores and more than 50 brands.
 Key retailers, including Cooperative U, Carrefour, Intermarché, Leclerc and Monoprix, have backed the initiative and involved their stores, demonstrating a significant commitment from across the industry.

 Why it is an example of the circular economy